Apples to apples. Long term. More than a single number.

 Has this fund earned its fee, after fees, versus its peers?

-• We assess the size of past drawdowns across real market events.
+• We assess the size of past drawdowns.

-• We compare how the fund behaves relative to its peer group when markets are weak.
+• We compare a fund’s volatility relative to its peer group.

 The aim is to avoid surprises.